kaatbailey/NWLY/CHUNKS.md

 **Blocked on H1 and H2.** Do not start until both land.

-When unblocked: adapt the H1 Frida script to the retail client, attaching at the T2 crypto boundary and/or the H2 dispatch function.
-Signature-scan for the target;
-never hardcode the address.
+When unblocked: adapt the H1 Frida script to the retail client, attaching at the T2 crypto boundary and/or the H2 dispatch function. **Signature-scan for the target; never hardcode the address** — retail's OpenSSL is statically linked, so there is no symbol to look up (STATE §10).
 Mirror captures to a loopback UDP socket so they can be piped into Wireshark with a growing Lua dissector.

+**The Proton problem is this chunk's first real obstacle.** The retail client runs as a PE process under Wine (STATE §5).
+Attaching Frida to that is materially different from attaching to the native reference build, and it should be treated as the opening question of the chunk rather than a detail.

 Expect the retail client to carry runtime protections the reference build does not — note what fights the hook, but per charter §3 do not engage anything that is an integrity/attestation system.

 ---

 ## H4 — The reflection reader (`SerializeContext`) — DECISION GATE

-Depends on T1. **Deliverable is a written decision, then a prototype only if the decision is go.**
+Depends on T1 (done). **Deliverable is a written decision, then a prototype only if the decision is go.**

 **Why this could collapse P-track.** The client holds a global `ComponentApplication` with a `SerializeContext` (class names, field names, member